BranflakesTortellini/TensorFlowGPUVerifier/READEME.md

+The GPU test script will verify that Tensorflow is recognizing your GPU and train a small Convolutional Nueral Network to double check that it is working.

 This script tests the following:

 - It checks if you have TensorFlow (TF) installed and displays the Python and driver versions.